Accueil

 foret tropicale

-In 1989, Aliette JAMART, a French national, living at the time in Pointe Noir (Republic of Congo), made the courageous decision to help chimpanzees and other primates living in deplorable conditions in the local Pointe Noire Zoo.
-She opened her home to the primates.
-She said that "Once you hold a chimpanzee in your arms, it’s impossible to forget such an experience. ".
+In 1989, Aliette JAMART, a young Frenchwoman living in Pointe Noire in the Republic of Congo, decided to help the chimpanzees and other primates living under miserable conditions at the zoo in Pointe Noire.
+She gathered them within her home and stated, "Once you take a chimpanzee in your arms, it becomes impossible to break away...".

 Aliette JAMART